Dichotomy for Digraph Homomorphism Problems: Introduction

 The following version of the problem has attracted much recent attention.
 For a fixed digraph $H$ the problem $HOM(H)$ asks if a given input digraph $G$ admits a homomorphism to $H$.
-Note that while the above reduction shows $HOM(K_3)$ is NP-complete, $HOM(H)$ can be easy (in $P$) for some graphs $H$: for instance if $H$ contains a vertex with a self-loop, then every graph $G$ admits a homomorphism to $H$.
+Note that while the $3$-coloring reduction shows $HOM(K_3)$ is NP-complete, $HOM(H)$ can be easy (in $P$) for some graphs $H$: for instance if $H$ contains a vertex with a self-loop, then every graph $G$ admits a homomorphism to $H$.
 Less trivially, for $H = K_2$ (or more generally, for any bipartite graph $H$), there is a homomorphism from $G$ to $K_2$ if and only if $G$ is bipartite.
 A very natural goal is to identify precisely for which digraphs $H$ the problem $HOM(H)$ is easy.
-In the case of graphs the classification has turned out to be this: if $H$ contains a vertex with a self-loop or is bipartite, then $HOM(H)$ is in $P$, otherwise it is $NP$-complete \cite{hell-nesetril} (see \cite{bula, sigge} for shorter proofs).
+In the special case of graphs the classification has turned out to be this: if $H$ contains a vertex with a self-loop or is bipartite, then $HOM(H)$ is in $P$, otherwise it is $NP$-complete \cite{hell-nesetril} (see \cite{bula, sigge} for shorter proofs).
 This classification result implies a {\em dichotomy} of possibilities for the problems $HOM(H)$ when $H$ is a graph, each problem being $NP$-complete or in $P$.
-However, the dichotomy of $HOM(H)$ remained open for general digraphs $H$.
-It was observed by Feder and Vardi \cite{FV93} that this problem is equivalent to the dichotomy of a much larger class of problems in $NP$, in which $H$ is a fixed finite relational structure.
-These problems can be viewed as {\em constraint satisfaction problems} with a fixed template $H$ \cite{FV93}, written as $CSP(H)$.
-A constraint satisfaction problem $CSP(H)$ consists of (a) a relational structure $H$ that specifies a set $V$ of variables that each come from some domain $D$ and (b) a set $C$ of constraints giving restrictions on the values allowed on the variables.
+However, the dichotomy of $HOM(H)$ remained open for general digraphs $H$ for a long time.
+It was observed by Feder and Vardi \cite{FV93} that this problem is equivalent to the dichotomy of a much larger class of problems in $NP$, in which $\mathbb{H}$ is a fixed finite relational structure.
+These problems can be viewed as {\em constraint satisfaction problems} with a fixed template $\mathbb{H}$ \cite{FV93}, written as CSP($\mathbb{H}$).

+The CSP($\mathbb{H}$) involves deciding, given a set of variables and a set of constraints on the variables, whether or not there is an assignment (form the element of $H$) to the variables satisfying all of the constraints.

+This problem can be formulated in terms of homomorphims as follows.
+Given a pair $(\mathbb{G}, \mathbb{H})$ of \emph{relational structures}, decide whether or not there is a homomorphism from the first structure to the second structure.